cgoncalves94/DSA/README.md

 # Data Structures and Algorithms in Python

-Welcome to the Data Structures and Algorithms in Python repository!
-This project serves as a comprehensive resource for those interested in learning and exploring the fascinating world of data structures and algorithms.
+This project is a comprehensive resource for those interested in learning and exploring the fascinating world of data structures and algorithms.
 Whether you're a student, a developer, or simply curious about how these fundamental concepts work, you've come to the right place.

 ## About this Repository